 Judicial internships do not qualify for funding under Colorado Law’s Summer Fellowship program.
 Colorado Law recognizes the incredible value of students interning with judges.
 We do not, however, provide Summer Fellowship funding for that category of work since many of those positions, unlike the categories we do fund, do not usually require a full-time work commitment - making it easier for judicial interns to accept paid work along with their internship.

-How many hours does the Summer Fellowship program require me to work in my position?
+How many hours does the Summer Fellowship program require me to commit to work in my position?

 How much do Colorado Law’s Summer Fellowships pay?